Aion (deity): Identifications

 Martianus Capella (5th century CE) identified Aion with Cronus (Latin Saturnus), whose name caused him to be theologically conflated with Chronos ("Time"), in the way that the Greek ruler of the underworld Plouton (Pluto) was conflated with Ploutos (Plutus, "Wealth").
 Martianus presents Cronus-Aion as the consort of Rhea (Latin Ops) as identified with Physis.

 In his highly speculative reconstruction of Mithraic cosmogony, Franz Cumont positioned Aion as Unlimited Time (sometimes represented as Saeculum, Cronus, or Saturn) as the god who emerged from primordial Chaos, and who in turn generated Heaven and Earth.
 Modern scholars call this deity the leonto‑cephaline figure – a winged, lion-headed, nude male, whose torso is entwined by a serpent.
 He typically holds a sceptre, keys, and / or a thunderbolt.
 Nobody knows for sure who he was or what he represented, but aside from the lion-head, depictions of him have Aion's icons; in rare instances, his statue appears in mithrea with the human head, and with the lion-head gone, he is indistinguishable from Aion.

 The figure of Time "played a considerable, though to us completely obscure, role" in Mithraic ritual and theology.

-Aion is identified with Dionysus in Christian and Neoplatonic writers, but there are no references to Dionysus as Aion before the Christian era.
+Aion is identified with Dionysus by Christian and Neoplatonic writers, but there are no references to Dionysus as Aion before the Christian era.
 Euripides, however, does call Aion a 'son of Zeus'.

 The Suda identifies Aion with Osiris and Adonis (probably because originally Adonis had been a god who was later downgraded to the status of "mortal" since he was believed to have died).
 In Ptolemaic Alexandria, at the site of a dream oracle, the Hellenistic syncretic god Serapis was identified as Aion Plutonius.
 The epithet Plutonius marks functional aspects shared with Pluto, consort of Persephone and ruler of the underworld in the Eleusinian tradition.
 Epiphanius says that at Alexandria Aion's birth from Kore the Virgin was celebrated 6 January: "On this day and at this hour the Virgin gave birth to Aion."
 The date, which coincides with Epiphany, brought new year's celebrations to a close, completing the cycle of time that Aion embodies.

 The Alexandrian Aion may be a form of Osiris-Dionysus, reborn annually; his image was marked with crosses on his hands, knees, and forehead.
 Quispel (2008) conjectured that the figure resulted from integrating the Orphic Phanes, who like Aion is associated with a coiling serpent, into Mithraic religion at Alexandria, and that he "assures the eternity of the city."

 In the art of the Roman era, Aion was often conflated with the primordial sky god Uranus / Caelus.